jduckles/roboprose/readme.md

 | Adam | Smith | 2019-01-01 | $10 |
 | Bob | Armstrong | 2018-02-03| $20 |

-We could create two output documents prepared to send to each person.
+We could use the above table to create two output documents prepared to send to each person.

 This is no better than a simple mail merge, except the UNIX small-tools approach means we can take the output Markdown and feed it into an email, a document, a database anywhere.